Due to the national lockdown, Milton’s Cottage is currently closed to the public.

 Until then, we invite you to take a virtual tour in verse of Milton’s Cottage with this excerpt from Paradise Lost for 350 Voices – a collective reading of Milton’s epic masterpiece in the place where it was completed:

-You can also discover how an earlier pandemic connects Paradise Lost to Milton’s Cottage in this link to our newsletter: Milton Messenger
+You can also discover how an earlier pandemic connects Paradise Lost to Milton’s Cottage here: Milton Messenger

 We thank everyone for their support and understanding during these exceptional circumstances.

 Chiltern Line from Marylebone to Gerrards Cross (High Wycombe train) then 105 or 104 bus to Chalfont St Giles

 Chiltern Line from Marylebone to Amersham (Aylesbury train) or Metropolitan line to Amersham then 105 bus to Chalfont St Giles (London Road stop)

 As above, but alight at Chalfont and Latimer station and take a taxi